Socialists' Party of Catalonia

-The Socialists' Party of Catalonia (Partit dels Socialistes de Catalunya, PSC–PSOE) is a social democratic political party in Catalonia, Spain, resulting from the merger of three parties: the Socialist Party of Catalonia–Regrouping, led by Josep Pallach i Carolà, the Socialist Party of Catalonia–Congress, and the Catalan Federation of the PSOE.
-It is the Catalan instance of the Spanish Socialist Workers' Party (PSOE), and its Aranese section is Unity of Aran.
-The party had also been allied with federalist and republican political platform Citizens for Change (Ciutadans pel Canvi) until the 2010 election.
-PSC–PSOE has its power base in the Barcelona metropolitan area and the comarques of Tarragonès, Montsià, and Val d'Aran.
+The Socialists' Party of Catalonia (Partit dels Socialistes de Catalunya /ca/, PSC /ca/) is a social democratic political party in Catalonia, Spain.
+It was formed through the merger of three parties: the Socialist Party of Catalonia–Regrouping, the Socialist Party of Catalonia–Congress, and the Catalan Federation of the PSOE.
+It serves as the Catalan regional section of the Spanish Socialist Workers' Party (PSOE).
+The party was also allied with the federalist and republican political platform Citizens for Change (Ciutadans pel Canvi) until the 2010 election.
+The party's primary electoral strongholds are the Barcelona metropolitan area and the comarques of Tarragonès, Montsià, and Val d'Aran, the latter of which is represented by its own autonomous section, Unity of Aran.